symfony/symfony-docs/components/filesystem.rst

 :method:`Symfony\\Component\\Filesystem\\Filesystem::chown` changes the owner of a file.
 The third argument is a boolean recursive option::

-    // set the owner of the lolcat video to www-data
+    // sets the owner of the lolcat video to www-data
-    $fs->chown('lolcat.mp4', 'www-data');
+    $fileSystem->chown('lolcat.mp4', 'www-data');
-    // change the owner of the video directory recursively
+    // changes the owner of the video directory recursively
-    $fs->chown('/video', 'www-data', true);
+    $fileSystem->chown('/video', 'www-data', true);

 .. note::